 Grating the outer peel of lemons, limes, oranges, and grapefruits releases highly concentrated flavors that reside in the oils of the fruit’s skin.
-A little zest goes a long way towards punching up salads, stews, grilled meat, and beverages.
+A little zest goes a long way towards punching up salads, stews, grilled meat, and beverages without added sodium, sugars or fats.
 The zest can also provide a beautiful garnish to any drink or dish.
 This Real Simple video shows how to zest citrus fruit like a pro.

 Wash fruit in soap and water